Airports in Pakistan

 Airport Details:

-The Pakistani district of Sialkot houses the Sialkot International Airport, located 14 kilometers west of Sialkot.
-It is noteworthy for being Pakistan’s first privately owned airport.
-The commercial sector of Sialkot constructed it.
+The Pakistani District of Sialkot houses the Sialkot International Airport, located 14 kilometers west of Sialkot.
+It is noteworthy for being Pakistan’s first privately owned airport, constructed by the Sialkot commercial sector.

 This cutting-edge tower is owned and run by the Sialkot Chamber of Commerce and Industry and consists of an Amenities Block, passenger terminal, ATC Tower, GateHouse, FCR building cargo complex, water tower, and WAPDA room.
 Additionally, it provides guests with a vast array of excellent amenities and services.
 An estimated 1,000,000 passengers from the city and its surroundings use the Sialkot International Airport each year, one of Punjab’s secondary international airports.